A professional reads the 'Business' section of a newspaper, displaying financial market data.

 • Selection criteria (pricing, experience, sustainability, innovation).

-An RFP is more than an administrative step—it is a strategic communication tool that aligns stakeholders, clarifies expectations, and ensures fair comparison across suppliers.
+An RFP is a strategic communication tool that aligns stakeholders, clarifies expectations, and ensures fair comparison across suppliers.

 Why RFPs Matter in Event Planning